jonpchin/gochess/readme.md

 5/31/2016 This project is officially open source. - All commit history has been cleared as some of the git history contained sensitive data.
 <br><br>
 4/30/2017 I've decided to add a MUD.
 Chess and MUD's don't usually go together but by having them on the same web server and domain allows me to save server costs.
 More details will be revealed soon.
+<br><br>
+7/6/2019 The mud is being migrated to a different repository.
+The mud will be hosted on a different server.
 <br><br>This project is a experimental project and only intended for my personal use.
 <br>
 <br><b>Features:</b><br>